The UP Law Center

 The University of the Philippines Law Complex was created by the Board of Regents on December 18, 1989 in response to the need for an integrated system of national and regional legal institution dedicated to teaching, research, training, information and other services.

-The Law Center, in turn, is composed of four Institutes created in 1989, namely:
+The Law Center, in turn, is composed of five Institutes created in 1989, namely:

 1. Institute of Government and Law Reform (IGLR)